 - Pour between two cocktail glasses.

-Note: If for some reason you don’t want a frozen beverage, the ice cream can be omitted.
+If you don’t want a frozen beverage, the ice cream can be omitted.
 Simply place the remaining the ingredients in a cocktail shaker with ice, shake well and pour into glasses.